Lost-Outpost/sovngarde/CONFIGURATION.md

 # Configuration

 ## Mod Organizer 2 Profiles
-Two profiles are present.
+Two profiles are pre-configured in MO2 for you.
 Septimus - Anniversary Edition and Septimus.
 If you do not own anniversary edition and all creation club content, play the standard Septimus profile.
+It contains all mods that do not require creation club integration.

 ## Creation Club Setup
 In order to use Creation Club content, Mod Organizer 2 will need a copy of the creation club mod files.